The Bankrate promise

-- Reduce your debt-to-income ratio.
-By paying off other consumer debt, such as unsecured credit cards, you’ll be in a stronger position to receive more closing cost options.
+- Reduce your debt-to-income (DTI) ratio.
+By paying off other debt, such as unsecured credit cards, you’ll be in a stronger position to receive more favorable closing cost options.
 For example, if you have less debt and a higher credit score, a lender might offer to add your closing costs to the loan principal so you have no immediate out-of-pocket costs.

 - Shop around with multiple lenders.
 Comparing closing costs among lenders can help you find the most affordable home equity loan option for you.

 - Negotiate with lenders.
 Don’t be timid about negotiating on home equity loan costs and fees.
 These added charges are often more flexible than the lender might let on.
 If a lender is unwilling to budge on its closing fees, consider working with a different lender.